ThePrez/ServiceCommander-IBMi/README.md

         restart: restart the service
         check: check status of the service
 ```
-The above usage assumes this program is written in a script, `sc`.
-This is not yet implemented.
+The above usage assumes the program is installed with the above installation steps and is therefore
-For now, the project can be hand-built with maven (`mvn compile`) and run with maven, specifying
+launched with the `sc` script.
+Otherwise, if you've hand-built with maven (`mvn compile`),
-arguments in `exec.args` (for instance, `mvn exec:java -Dexec.args='start kafka'`).
+you can specify arguments in `exec.args` (for instance, `mvn exec:java -Dexec.args='start kafka'`).

 # Sample .yaml configuration files
 See the [samples](samples) directory for some sample service definitions.